rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 probably won’t think about the parts of the restaurant in those terms.
 With `pub use`, we can write our code with one structure but expose a different structure.
 Doing so makes our library well organized for programmers working on the library and programmers calling the library.
+We’ll look at another example of `pub use` and how it affects your crate’s documentation in the [“Exporting a Convenient Public API with `pub use`”][ch14-pub-use]<!-- ignore --> section of Chapter 14.

 ### Using External Packages